nodejs/node/deps/npm/doc/files/package.json.md

     { "engines" : { "npm" : "~1.0.20" } }

-Unless the user has set the `engine-strict` config flag, this field is advisory only and will only produce warnings when your package is installed as a dependency.
+Note that, unless the user has set the `engine-strict` config flag, this field is advisory only.

 ## engineStrict

-**This feature was removed in npm 3.0.0**
+**This feature was deprecated with npm 3.0.0**

 Prior to npm 3.0.0, this feature was used to treat this package as if the user had set `engine-strict`.
-It is no longer used.

 ## os